 Skip to Content

 I know, I know.
 It’s easy enough to go to the store and buy body wash.
 But have you looked at the prices?
-Body wash is $7 not on sale and that’s just ridiculous considering you can make your own from bar soap and water.
+Body wash is $7 not on sale and that’s just ridiculous considering you can make your own body wash from really simple ingredients that you probably already have at home.
+Plus, the best part?
+You don’t have to leave home if you run out.
+Just whip this up in your kitchen.

 Homemade Body Wash From Bar Soap Supplies: